 nSPV superlight client technology allows users to send and receive digital assets on a mobile device much faster than what ordinary SPV allows. nSPV does not require any local data storage on a device’s disk drive (no HDD storage) and RAM usage is only about 3 Mb.

 All of this also means that a user can store many different assets on a mobile device without constraints.With nSPV, it’s conceivable that a user could securely store dozens or hundreds of different digital assets on a single mobile device, with the ability to send and receive all of them at any time.
 This is the level of blockchain scalability required for true mass adoption.

 nSPV lets users run a superlight blockchain client with just 300 Kb of data.
 For the sake of comparison, a typical photo taken on a smartphone is roughly 2 Mb— that’s 7 times the amount of data required for a user to start transacting on an nSPV-integrated Smart Chain.

 This is especially important in IoT applications. nSPV is so lightweight it can manage hundreds of different coins on a typical 32-bit ARM SoC like the Allwinner H3 without using any external storage.
-Combined with Antara Modules-- like the trustless oracles module or the Dilithium quantum-secured blockchain module, Komodo and nSPV is an ideal solution to build complex IoT systems like supply chain tracking.
+Combined with Komodo Custom Contracts — like the trustless oracles contract or the Dilithium quantum-secured blockchain contract, Komodo and nSPV is an ideal solution to build complex IoT systems like supply chain tracking.